Occlusion Training Bands | Bands vs. Cuffs

 Using a Cuff

-A cuff, such as our SmartTools® SmartCuffs, provides a much more consistent training method, as well as enhanced safety to help reduce risk of injury when training.
-Perhaps the most important SmartCuffs feature is the ability to accurately measure Limb Occlusion Pressure, or LOP.
+A cuff, which has the ability to accurately measure Limb Occlusion Pressure (LOP), provides a much more consistent training method, as well as enhanced safety to help reduce risk of injury when training.

 Accurately measuring LOP is important because it allows you to take the guesswork out of the amount of blood flow restriction you’re applying to a limb.
 This is a crucial safety feature.

-The 3rd generation SmartCuffs offer an electronic pump system that lets you set your desired LOP percentage, making the entire process quick and easy.
+A cuff system which offers an electronic pump system that lets you set your desired LOP percentage, can make the entire process quick and easy.

-Since safety is essential, SmartCuffs also feature built-in safety mechanisms like “Manual Mode,” which allows the user to inflate the cuff to the desired pressure.
-But if the cuff becomes overinflated for some reason, the system will sense it and vent all air from the cuff while shutting it down.
+Some cuffs also feature built-in safety mechanisms like “Manual Mode,” which allows the user to inflate the cuff to the desired pressure.

 Pros and Cons of Bands vs. Cuffs